broffmanS/hacktoberfest/README.md

 hello this is a very useful readme

 I still need some shirt points!
 Please help!
 Okay, this is my last commit for a shirt!
+For real this time!